open-afc-project/openafc/src/filestorage/README.md

 The file storage and the history view HTTP servers receive their configuration from the following environment variables:
 - FILESTORAGE_HOST - file storage server host
 - FILESTORAGE_PORT - file storage server post
-- HISTORY_HOST - history view server host
+- HISTORY_HOST - history view server host (currently the same as FILESTORAGE_HOST)
-- HISTORY_PORT - history view server port
+- HISTORY_PORT - history view server port.
+This port should be mapped in "ports:" section of docker-compose.yaml
-- FILESTORAGE_DIR - file system path to stored files
+- FILESTORAGE_DIR - file system path to stored files in file storage docker

+## RATAPI server configuration
+RATAPI server accesses file storage according to the following environment variables:
+- FILESTORAGE_HOST - file storage server host
+- FILESTORAGE_PORT - file storage server post
+- HISTORY_HOST - history view server host (currently the same as FILESTORAGE_HOST)
+- HISTORY_EXTERNAL_PORT - the port where HISTORY_PORT in HTTP server service of docker-compose.yaml is mapped
+- FILESTORAGE_SCHEME="HTTP" - indicate by which scheme the file storage is accessed from RATAPI server.
+Currently is always "HTTP".

 ## Building HTTP servers docker image
 Use Dockerfile for build or see docker-compose.yaml example below.